Plausible vs Fathom: Which Privacy-First Analytics Tool Is Better?

 Pricing Comparison

-Pricing is one of the clearest differences in this fathom vs plausible comparison.
+Pricing is one of the clearest differences in thisfathom vs plausiblecomparison.
 Both tools use pageview-based tiers, but the starting points and scaling differ significantly.

-Plausible Pricing
+Plausible Cloud

-Fathom Pricing
+Fathom

 Which Is Cheaper?

 It depends on your traffic.
-For very small sites under 10K pageviews, Plausible is cheaper at $9/month vs. Fathom's $14/month.
+For very small sites under 10K pageviews,<strong>Plausible is cheaper</strong>at $9/month vs. Fathom's $14/month.
 But Fathom includes 10x the pageview allowance at its base tier (100K vs. 10K).
 For sites between 10K and 100K pageviews, Fathom actually offers better value per pageview.
-At higher volumes, the pricing converges and the difference becomes negligible.
+At higher volumes, the pricing converges.

 Dashboard and UX Comparison